USS Cowpens (CG-63): 2000s

+2020s

+In the US Navy's 2024 proposed budget, presented in 2023, Cowpens was again proposed for retirement.
+Navy Undersecretary Erik Raven stated that this was due to the ship's "material condition, life remaining, cost, ... time to upgrade ... and the warfighting value."

+In March 2024, the Navy announced plans to inactivate Cowpens on 30 August 2024.
+She was decommissioned on 27 August 2024.
+On 30 August, 2024, Cowpens was stricken from the register.

 Command history

 Captain Edward Moore Jr. was the first commanding officer of Cowpens.
-Vice Admiral Moore was Commander of Naval Surface Force, U.S. Pacific Fleet, from August 1998 to May 2001.
+Vice Admiral Moore later became Commander of Naval Surface Force, U.S. Pacific Fleet, from August 1998 to May 2001.

 Captain W. Dallas Bethea was the second commanding officer of Cowpens.
 He relieved Captain Moore, who had just been promoted to rear admiral, on 2 February 1993 in Bahrain and was on board when the ship took part in the Tomahawk strike on 17 January.
 Captain Bethea often challenged other ships in the fleet to a 5-mile drag race and enjoyed an undefeated record.
 Captain Bethea previously commanded USS Gary (FFG 51) and played a significant role during Operation Praying Mantis, a punitive strike against Iran for damage done by an Iranian mine to USS Samuel B. Roberts (FFG-58).
 He is prominently mentioned in the book Tanker War, which chronicles this tense conflict between Iran and the United States.
 During Captain Bethea's last year in command in 1994, Cowpens was awarded the coveted U.S. Pacific Fleet Spokane Trophy (citation below) for the top operational combat systems readiness performance in the fleet for a surface ship, the Secretary of the Navy Meritorious Unit Commendation, as well as her second consecutive Pacific Fleet Surface Force Battle Efficiency Award in addition to the Pacific Fleet Surface Force LAMPS Helicopter Ship Safety Award.

 On 13 January 2010, the ship's commanding officer, Captain Holly Graf, was relieved of command by Rear Admiral Kevin Donegan, Commander, Carrier Strike Group Five, following the imposition of non-judicial punishment.
-The punishment followed an investigation which verified allegations of cruelty and maltreatment toward her crew, and conduct unbecoming an officer – violations of articles 93 and 133 of the Uniform Code of Military Justice, by Graf during her tenure as captain of Cowpens.
+The punishment followed an investigation which verified allegations of cruelty and maltreatment toward her crew and conduct unbecoming an officer – violations of articles 93 and 133 of the Uniform Code of Military Justice, by Graf during her tenure as captain of Cowpens.
 The investigation was initiated after multiple allegations and complaints of physical and verbal abuse were made to Naval Criminal Investigative Service and the Navy Inspector General by several members of the crew.
 Captain Graf was subsequently replaced as the commanding officer by Captain Robert Marin.Ewing, Philip, "Cruiser CO relieved for ‘cruelty’", Navy Times, 16 January 2010.
 A subsequent Time article revealed that Graf had a history of abusive treatment of subordinates in earlier command and non-command assignments and that naval leaders had not acted on previous complaints about her behavior.
-The US Navy forced Graf into early retirement in 2012, but allowed her to do so at her current rank of Captain and under "honorable circumstances."
+The US Navy forced Graf into early retirement in 2012, but allowed her to do so at her current rank of captain and under "honorable circumstances."